ZupIT/beagle-docs/content/en/android/customization/action/simple-action.md

  ## What is?

- On Beagle, an action deals with behaviours \(functions\), that are performed in your application when an event is triggered.
+ On Beagle, an action deals with behaviors \(functions\), that are performed in your application when an event is triggered.
 These actions can be a Beagle's default or customized by you.

 ## How to create an action